What is ‘franchising’?

-The most common format of franchising is the granting of a licence by one person – called the franchisor – to another – called the franchisee.
-The licence then allows the franchisee to trade under the trade mark or trade name of the franchisor and to make use of an entire package.
-This entire package will comprise of all the necessary elements to establish a previously untrained person in the business and to enable them to run it with continual assistance on a predetermined basis.
+Franchises are usually in the form or a licence granted by the franchisor to the franchisee.
+The licence allows the franchisee to trade under the trade mark or trade name of the franchisor and to make use of an entire business package.
+This package will comprise all the necessary elements to establish the franchisee in the business and enable them to run it with continual assistance on a predetermined basis.

-What are the first legal steps when entering into a franchising situation?
+What legal steps are required when entering into a franchising agreement?

 - Signing a confidentiality agreement

 - Entering into a deposit agreement and paying the required deposit (in some cases, this may be a non-refundable deposit)